atmire/CSL63/README.md

 # Features <a name="Features"></a>

-## CSL management <a name="CSL-management"></a>
+## CSL styles management <a name="CSL-management"></a>

-A page has been added at "/citations" to manage the available citation formats.
+A page has been added at "/citations" to manage the available citation styles.
 This page is available for any logged in user, and a link to it has been added in the sidebar under "my account".

 The page displays a table of all citations visible to that user, with the possibility to view, edit or delete them.
-It also contains a form to upload a new citation format.
-The new citation can be either global (visible to all users) or personal (only visible to the current user and to admins).
+It also contains a form to upload a new citation style.
+The new style can be either global (visible to all users) or personal (only visible to the current user and to admins).

-Only admins can create global citation formats, regular users won't see this checkbox.
+Only admins can create global citation styles, regular users won't see this checkbox.

 Styles can be downloaded from https://github.com/citation-style-language/styles